jdenavascues/Puigetal2023_bioinformatics_scripts/README.md

 All scripts are designed so that the repository can be cloned and run straight away.
 The `librarian` package should take care of installing whatever packages are needed, and all resources are either available or downloaded programmatically.
 The tests have only been done in RStudio, though.

+## In-progress bits

+- There is a mismatch between the Rmd and HTML versions of script #1 - the HTML relies on a previous version, where the read count data per gene per sample was stored as a zip file in the repo.
+Now the Rmd file relies on reading the data directly from GEO.
+This will be tested and knitted into HTML as soon as the GEO data is released (should be by 12/06/2023).
+- Scripts #5-7 are not ready yet (07/06/2023), but will be made available soon (target is 12/06/2023).

 ## Authors

 Contributors names and contact info